k28336548/Mybook/README.md

 - Python (use 2.7)
 - Jinja2   (http://jinja.pocoo.org)

+There are two servers in this repository:

+- Peer server (MybookServer.py)
+- Address server (AddrServer/addr_server.py)

 This social network consists of multiple peers and a centralized address server to check up other peers' addresses.